Trustworthy AI Inference Systems: An Industry Research View: Research and Standards

-\tsparagraph{Hardware} There is a need for new hardware.
+\paragraph{Hardware} New hardware is also an important topic for future research.
 It is paramount to design a programmable processor that provides end-to-end data security and privacy.
-Although new processor technology has evolved to serve complex encryption tasks more efficiently, data movement costs between the processor and memory still hinder the higher efficiency of applications relying on advanced cryptographic techniques for privacy protection~\cite{imani2019floatpim, shafiee2016isaac}.
-To address this issue, active research in industry and academia need to focus on designing of novel architectures, including but not limited to non-von Neumann compute architectures such as in-memory or near-data computing~\cite{balasubramonian2014near, cryptopim}.
+Although new processor technology has evolved to serve complex encryption tasks more efficiently, data movement costs between the processor and memory still hinder the higher efficiency of applications relying on advanced cryptographic techniques for privacy protection~\cite{imani2019floatpim,shafiee2016isaac}.
+To address this issue, active research in industry and academia need to focus on designing novel architectures, including but not limited to non-von Neumann compute architectures such as in-memory or near-data computing~\cite{balasubramonian2014near,cryptopim}.

-\tsparagraph{Standardization} Finally, there is also a need for the development of global standards and best practices such as definitions, technical foundations and application standards to facilitate the broad deployment of advanced cryptographic mechanisms~\cite{trustworthyAI}.
-International standards work under ISO/IEC JTC 1 Information Security includes privacy technologies for trustworthy AI systems~\cite{iso1,iso2}, and early-stage standardization on secure multi-party computation and fully homomorphic encryption techniques.
+\paragraph{Standardization} Finally, there is a need for the development of global standards and best practices such as definitions, technical foundations and application standards to facilitate the broad deployment of advanced cryptographic mechanisms~\cite{trustworthyAI,HomomorphicEncryptionSecurityStandard}.
+International standards work under ISO/IEC~JTC~1 Information Security includes privacy technologies for trustworthy AI systems~\cite{iso1,iso2}, and early-stage standardization on MPC and FHE techniques.

-\tsparagraph{Provenance} Integrity and security of AI systems is required for validating privacy requirements.
+\paragraph{Provenance} Integrity and security of AI systems are required for validating privacy requirements.
 Immutable ledgers for data authenticity, trusted electronic supply chains, and verified neural networks for AI inference systems provide necessary trust to enable wide distribution of the technology.
 There is a need for active research in integrating technologies like blockchain and distributed ledger technology into AI systems to ensure provenance and integrity throughout the manufacturing and lifecycle of the AI system components and to ensure privacy preserving requirements are met~\cite{Xu19,TAME}.